 Some bleeding or redness in the saliva is normal for 24 hours.
 Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by placing a gauze pad directly on the bleeding wound and applying pressure for 30 minutes.
 If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
 A cold pack may help minimize swelling.
-Place ice or a bag of frozen peas over the area.
+On occasion bruising on the skin may be noted.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.

 Good oral hygiene is essential to good healing.
 Brushing your teeth and healing abutments is recommended and will not cause harm.
 Be gentle initially with brushing the surgical areas.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.